-All third-country nationals, regardless of their visa obligation status, who wish to enter the Schengen Area through Switzerland must be in possession of a recognized travel document that meets both of the following two requirements:
+Third-country nationals (non EU/EFTA), regardless of their visa obligation status, wishing to enter the Schengen Area for a short-term stay (without exercising a gainful occupation) not exceeding 90 days in any 180-day period must be in possession of a recognised travel document that meets both of the following two requirements:

-The validity of the travel document must extend at least three months after the intended date of departure from the Schengen Area; and
+The travel document is valid for at least three months after the intended date of departure from the Schengen Area; and

-The date of issue of the travel document shall be the determining factor, notwithstanding any decision by the authorities to extend the period of validity of the travel document.
+The travel document’s date of issue is the determining factor, regardless of any decision made by the authorities to extend the period of validity.

 Please find travel documents entitling the holder to cross the external borders in the following document: